 In 1998, the Village of Pleasantville commissioned a small, four-stand farmers market in a tiny lot right in the middle of town, with a few simple goals.
 Those goals have been formalized as our Market’s mission statement, which is to:

-- Encourage a healthy community by promoting a sustainable food system with wholesome, locally grown and produced food
+- Encourage a healthy community by promoting a sustainable food system with wholesome, regionally grown and produced food

 - Foster a culture of community and pride in our village, and a farmers market that is committed to diversity, equity, and inclusion.

 - Support Pleasantville’s economic development by bringing more visitors and activity to the retail shopping districts, and encouraging visitors to explore the Village’s historical and cultural offerings